Topology-Aware Surface Reconstruction for Point Clouds: Results

 We develop two different metrics to compare with existing algorithms.
 We compare against Poisson surface reconstruction~\cite{kazhdan1poisson} for 3D reconstruction and Generalized distance based reconstruction~\cite{poranne20103d} for both 2D and 3D reconstruction.
-Since our technique aims at perfecting topological accuracy, we compare against the topological accuracy of other techniques.
-This is done by computing the average number of erroneous $k-$dimensional components: $\text{TFI}_k = \frac{1}{N}\sum_{i=1}^N |n_{i,k}-n_{i,k}^\text{recon}|$, where $N$ refers to the number of shapes.
+Since our technique aims at topological accuracy, we compare against the topological accuracy of other techniques.
+This is done by computing the average number of erroneous $k$-dimensional components: $\text{TFI}_k = \frac{1}{N}\sum_{i=1}^N |n_{i,k}-n_{i,k}^\text{recon}|$, where $N$ refers to the number of shapes.
 We refer to $\text{TFI}_k$ as the $k-$dimensional Topological Fidelity Index.
-Here, if $k=1$, then $n_{i,1}$ is the number of true $1-$D holes in shape $i$, $n_{i,k}^\text{recons}$ refers to the number of $1-$D holes in the reconstruction of shape $i$.
-We showcase this for multiple scan sizes of our input point cloud.
-This is showcased in Table~\ref{tab:top}.
-Our topological guarantee ensures a TFI of $0$ for our technique, while a bigger TFI value for other techniques is a measure of how far from ideal their reconstruction capabilities are topologically.
-The high TFI values for both other methods shows the value of our method that provides topological guarantee.
+Here, if $k=1$, then $n_{i,1}$ is the number of true $1$-D holes in shape $i$, $n_{i,k}^\text{recons}$ refers to the number of $1$-D holes in the reconstruction of shape $i$.
+We present this for multiple scan sizes of our input point cloud.
+This is presented in Table~\ref{tab:top}.
+Our topological flexibility ensures a TFI of $0$ for our technique, while a bigger TFI value for other techniques is a measure of how far from ideal their reconstruction capabilities are topologically.
+The high TFI values for both competing methods shows the value of our method that provides topological flexibility.

 While the TFI captures topological fidelity, another important factor is the quality of reconstruction.
 To capture this, we compute the one-way Chamfer distance between a point cloud and its reconstruction.
 This score is normalized for all shapes in a collection and averaged over the collection.
 The comparison of these scores across the corresponding techniques for 2D and 3D is provided in Table~\ref{tab:chamfer}.
-Here, we show that, our technique, in addition to perfect topological fidelity, also obtains high quality surface reconstruction.
+Here we show that our technique, in addition to high topological fidelity, also obtains high quality surface reconstruction.